How to Self Publish on Kindle in Three Easy Steps

 - Adobe PDF

 It is possible to send Microsoft Word and Adobe PDF documents direct to KDP, but the formatting is far from ideal if you do.

-If you want a really professional looking book then you should convert your book to Kindle’s HTML format yourself before uploading.
-I found the easiest solution was to convert the formatted manuscript into Kindle specific html.
-How to do this will be the subject of a separate article.
+If you want a really professional looking book then you should convert your document to Amazon’s Kindle-specific HTML format yourself before uploading.
+I found the easiest solution was to use Komodo Edit to convert the formatted manuscript into Kindle specific html.
+Komodo Edit is here.